ti-cortex-m4/demo-java-virtual-threads2/readme.md

 thread.join();

 assertTrue(thread.isVirtual());
-assertEquals("java.lang.VirtualThread", thread.getClass().getName());
 assertEquals("", thread.getName());
 ```

 The _thread factory_ allows you to create virtual threads by specifying a _Runnable_ task to the instance of the _ThreadFactory_ interface.
-The parameters of virtual threads are specified by the current state of the thread builder from which this factor is created.
+The parameters of virtual threads are specified by the current state of the thread builder from which this factory is created.
 (Note that the thread factory is thread-safe, but the thread builder is not).

 ```